 Another critical component that determines the perfect functionality of a scope is the turrets.

-This is probably the easiest to understand use MIL reticle you will find on any riflescope.
+The better reticle on the Athlon Argos (between the MIL and MOA) is an in-house made reticle that Athlon Optics has dubbed the APMR FFP IR MIL reticle.
+Many will tell you that this is probably the easiest to understand use MIL reticle you will find on any riflescope.
 Like most top-tier reticles, the APMR FFP IR MIL reticle is etched on the glass.
 To allow for complex design and high shock resistance in terms of recoil.
-Leading to greater durability.
+This ultimately leads to greater durability.

 This reticle is easy to read as the markings are thicker than on most reticles.
 An advantage for those with failing eyesight.
 For added visibility in low light conditions.
 The reticle is illuminated, hence the “IR” in the name (for Illuminated Reticle).